matthewdjoseph/financial_transaction_analyzer/README.md

 Login Service - this will authenticate users and allow them access to the system

-Manage Data - authenticated users will be able to inactivate the data and upload new data
+Manage Data - authenticated users will be able to deactivate the data and upload new data

 Analysis Reports - user will be able to view and save various reports on the data